×

 What do expats in Glasgow appreciate most about the local culture?

 "Expats in Glasgow appreciate the city's vibrant culture, which is reflected in its lively music and art scenes.
 They also enjoy the city's friendly locals, who are always willing to help out newcomers.
 Glasgow is also known for its great food, with a variety of restaurants and pubs offering traditional Scottish dishes as well as international cuisine.
 The city's rich history and architecture are also a draw for expats, with many of its buildings and monuments dating back centuries.
-Finally, Glasgow's proximity to the stunning Scottish countryside makes it an ideal place to explore the great outdoors," wrote a member in Glasgow.
+Finally, Glasgow's proximity to the stunning Scottish countryside makes it an ideal place to explore the great outdoors," said one expat who made the move to Glasgow.

 What do expats find most challenging?

 "Expats in Glasgow often find the local culture to be quite different from what they are used to.
 The local dialect can be difficult to understand, and the weather can be unpredictable.
 Additionally, the local customs and traditions can be unfamiliar to those who are not from the area.
-Expats may also find it difficult to adjust to the slower pace of life in Glasgow, as well as the lack of public transportation options," commented one expat who made the move to Glasgow.
+Expats may also find it difficult to adjust to the slower pace of life in Glasgow, as well as the lack of public transportation options," said one expat in Glasgow.

 Is there a lot of crime in Glasgow?